 How should I care for my yarn?
 Each skein of yarn comes with instructions for its care, but here is a basic rundown:

 If it is made of mostly superwash wool, you can wash it in your washing machine on cold and lay it flat to dry.
 However, if you want it to last for years and years, I recommend washing it by hand if that is practical for you.

 If it is a handspun yarn or any other yarn that is not superwash, you should wash it by hand and lay it flat to dry.

 If you are washing by hand, feel free to use your favorite wool wash, but I personally just use a bit of original Dawn detergent.
 It's easy to get, effective, and economical.
 As I mentioned above, that is what I use to wash all my yarn and fiber when I dye it too.

 Keep in mind that wool is naturally antimicrobial, so it won't necessarily need to be washed each time it is used.

 Where do you get your inspiration?
 From so many places, but I get most of my inspiration from literature, art, music, and nature.

 I am a weaver.
 Which of your yarn bases are good for weaving?
 I'm a weaver too.
 As you know, pretty much anything can be used for weft.
-For warp, I recommend using Buttery Soft DK, Squoosh DK, So Silky Sock, and Sock Perfection.
+For warp, I especially recommend using Buttery Soft DK, Squoosh DK, So Silky Sock, and Sock Perfection.
 While I have used Sparkly Merino Sock for warp, I have had individual strands break under tension now and then.

 I have another question for you.
 Feel free to contact me using the contact form here.
 You can expect a response within about a day.